Canadian Red Ensign: Usage today

 Though much less common than either the Maple Leaf or modern provincial flags, the several versions of the Canadian Red Ensign continue to be flown today both in official and unofficial capacities.
 In view of its association with the Canadian Army during the world wars, it is flown alongside the Maple Leaf flag at numerous war memorials, including the Canadian National Vimy Memorial in France.
 It is also used by veterans' groups, and is part of the official colour party (together with the Maple Leaf) of the Royal Canadian Legion.
 The flag is sometimes flown on vintage ships, and at heritage sites where it is historically accurate.

 In the 2010s, some far right, white nationalist or white supremacist groups co-opted the red ensign, displaying it either alongside or instead of the Maple Leaf as a symbol of a monoculturally white Canada.
-These include the Aryan Guard, the founder of the Canadian Nazi Party, white nationalist leader Paul Fromm, and the five members of the Proud Boys who disrupted an indigenous protest on Canada Day in July 2017.
+These include the Aryan Guard, the founder of the Canadian Nazi Party, white nationalist leader Paul Fromm, Canadian active clubs, and the five members of the Proud Boys who disrupted an indigenous protest on Canada Day in July 2017.
+Various versions of the Red Ensign have used by the Dominion Society of Canada during protests.
+The Second Sons uses a modified black version of the Red Ensign as the group's flag.
+The Second Sons has also used the Red Ensign during protests.

 The flag's appropriation by white supremacists produced an outcry from several groups, including the Royal Canadian Legion, the Canadian Centre for the Great War, and the editor of the history journal The Dorchester Review, who stated that "trivializing, or treating as a kind of talisman of defiance, a flag that has a much more venerable and mainstream role" was wrong and "flies in the face of what the Red Ensign means".